Texas mental health advocates lobbying for funding and resources to support 988 suicide prevention lifeline

-SAN ANTONIO — More than two million people nationwide have called or texted the 988 Suicide and Prevention Lifeline since launching last summer.
+SAN ANTONIO — More than 2 million people nationwide have called or texted the 988 Suicide and Prevention Lifeline since it launched last summer.
 Meanwhile, mental health advocates in Texas are pushing for a more robust system that financially supports the revamped suicide prevention phone line.

 In December, 67% of Texans who called 988 were connected to a counselor in-state versus 88% in California.